-If you have been diagnosed with breast cancer or at high risk for breast cancer (i.e..
-BRCA gene positive) and are considering mastectomy as part of your treatment, ask your surgeon about having a Zenn Delay.
-For more information or to schedule a consultation, call (919) 335-9013 or email email@example.com.
+Do you have breast cancer or at high risk for breast cancer (i.e..
+BRCA gene positive)?
+Are you considering mastectomy as part of your treatment?
+Ask your surgeon about having a Zenn Delay.
+For more information or to schedule a consultation, call (919) 335-9013 or email firstname.lastname@example.org.

 Dr. Zenn lectures about his Zenn Delay technique to surgeons from around the world at an international conference in Mumbai, India.